ion124-0/pm-bgm-repro/README.md

 ### Star Rod / BGM replacement route

-Having just one modded bgm file at a time doesn’t crash, so there’s no way to isolate any individual file as the cause.
+Injecting just one modded bgm file at a time doesn’t crash, so there’s no way to isolate any individual bgm file as the cause.
 The crash happens if you have a bunch of modded bgm files, individual modded files don’t cause it to crash, but multiple ones cause it to break resume/pop/fade behavior.

 Crash points observed include: